-- (1) A subscription television broadcasting licensee that commission programmes must ensure that annually, a minimum of 15% percent of their channel acquisition budget is spent on South African content programming. - (2) In complying with its obligation in terms of sub regulation (1), a subscription television broadcasting licensee must, to the extent that it is applicable to the type of broadcasting service, ensure that a minimum of 3% of its South African television content programming consists of South African drama programming. - (3) A subscription broadcasting service licensee that acquire channels must ensure that annually, a minimum of 15% of their channel acquisition budget is spent on South African content channels that are compiled and up linked from South Africa. - (4) The broadcasting by a subscription television broadcasting licensee of licensed free-to-air public television broadcasting services, licensed free-to-air commercial television broadcasting services and licensed community television broadcasting services will not count towards compliance.
+- (1) A subscription television broadcasting licensee must ensure that within twenty four (24) months of gazetting of these regulations in the case of existing licensee or within 24 months of issuing of a licence to a new licensee or within such longer period as the Authority may determine, a minimum of 15% percent of their annual content acquisition budget is spent on local television content programming. - (2) A subscription broadcasting service licensee that acquires channels must ensure that, a minimum of 15% of their total annual channel acquisition budget, measured across its service as a whole, is spent on channels with local television content that are compiled and up linked from South Africa. - (3) The broadcasting by a subscription television broadcasting licensee of licensed free-to-air public television broadcasting services, licensed free-to-air commercial television broadcasting services and licensed community television broadcasting services will not count towards its compliance.